GrimLink/mage/CHANELOG.md

 - Hyva setup options

 ### Changed
-- Renamed option sample to `add-sample`
+- Renamed option sample to add sample
+- Made all commands with prefix `new` without hypen, see the readme for how to the new command syntax

 ## [1.7.1] - 2021-09-11
 ### Changed